NervanaSystems/ngraph-python/README.md

 # Nervana Graph

-Nervana graph is Nervana's library for developing frameworks that can efficiently run deep learning computations on a variety of compute platforms.
+Nervana Graph is Nervana's library for developing frameworks that can efficiently run deep learning computations on a variety of compute platforms.
 It consists of three primary API
 components: